How to Become an ML Engineer in 2026

 Education

-A technical degree with strong math background is strongly preferred — the mathematical foundation is hard to build independently
+Technical degree with strong math background preferred — the math foundation is hard to build alone

 English Level